Kiribati: Foreign relations

 In November 2010, Kiribati hosted the Tarawa Climate Change Conference (TCCC) to support the president of Kiribati's initiative to hold a consultative forum between vulnerable states and their partners.
 The conference strove to create an enabling environment for multi-party negotiations under the auspices of the UNFCCC.
 The conference was a successor event to the Climate Vulnerable Forum.
 The ultimate objective of TCCC was to reduce the number and intensity of fault lines between parties to the COP process, explore elements of agreement between the parties and thereby to support Kiribati's and other parties' contribution to COP16 held in Cancún, Mexico, from 29 November to 10 December 2010.

 In 2013, President Tong spoke of climate-change induced sea level rise as "inevitable".
 "For our people to survive, then they will have to migrate.
 Either we can wait for the time when we have to move people en masse or we can prepare them—beginning from now ..."
 In New York in 2014, per The New Yorker, President Tong told The New York Times that "according to the projections, within this century, the water will be higher than the highest point in our lands".
 In 2014, President Tong finalised the purchase of a 20 km2 stretch of land on Vanua Levu, one of the larger Fiji islands, 2,000 km away.
 A move described by Tong as an "absolute necessity" should the country's territory be completely submerged under water.

 In 2013, attention was drawn to a claim of a Kiribati man of being a "climate change refugee" under the Convention relating to the Status of Refugees (1951).
-However, this claim was determined by the New Zealand High Court to be untenable.
+However, this claim was found to be untenable by the New Zealand High Court.
 The New Zealand Court of Appeal also rejected the claim in a 2014 decision.

 On further appeal, the New Zealand Supreme Court confirmed the earlier adverse rulings against the application for refugee status, but rejected the proposition "that environmental degradation resulting from climate change or other natural disasters could never create a pathway into the Refugee Convention or protected person jurisdiction".
 In 2017, Kiribati signed the UN treaty on the Prohibition of Nuclear Weapons.

 On 20 September 2019, the government of Kiribati restored its diplomatic relationship with the People's Republic of China and simultaneously stopped its diplomatic relationship with Taiwan.
 China offered a 737 aircraft and ferries to Kiribati for the decision, according to Taiwan's foreign minister, Joseph Wu.